Ever since she was a little girl, 50-year-old Elizabeth Seba remembers being her dad’s accomplice in whatever crazy activity he had in mind.

 “It has been a tremendous influence on my family,” he says.

 Although Seba and her father both say the skydiving experience was fantastic, the jump day came at a time of tragedy for their family.
-Cross’ granddaughter’s husband, Ruben, passed away suddenly July 16, two days before Cross was scheduled to dive.
+Cross’ grandson-in-law, Ruben, passed away suddenly July 16, two days before Cross was scheduled to dive.
 His death left granddaughter Amanda alone with their three small children.

 Cross was quick to extend a helping hand.
 He and his wife, Jane, are taking care of first-grader Gracee after she gets out of school at White Rock Elementary, where Cross enrolled her following her father’s death.
-The other two children, ages four and 16 months, are staying with a woman who lives near their home in
+The other two children, ages four and 16 months, are staying with a woman who lives near their home in Richardson during the day while their mother is at work.

 “We are hoping to get them to Lake Highlands soon so they can be closer to the family,” Cross says.